-To discuss challenges and requirements, we need to clarify the current state of the art regarding the future of network management and orchestration.
-In the area of NFV modeling, a reference architecture of network management and orchestration has been established by ETSI NFV ISG as shown in Fig. 12.3-1.
-Based on this architecture, relevant interfaces and functional requirements are defined as not only in ETSI but also in other standard organization (SDO) such as TMForum and 3GPP.
-Technical challenges for the time being are coherent harmonization among those SDOs to enhance inter-operability of interface protocol, data model and so forth.
-Those challenges should be resolved within the coming few years in order to become fundamental enablers more extensively on network management for 5G systems.
-Not only SDOs but also emerging open source development efforts will accelerate the resolutions at the implementation level.
+To discuss challenges and requirements, we need to clarify the state of the art regarding the future of network management and orchestration.
+In the area of NFV modeling, a reference architecture of network management and orchestration has been established by ETSI NFV ISG as shown in Fig. 12.3-1 [33].
+Based on this architecture, relevant interfaces and functional requirements are defined in ETSI ISG NFV, with close collaboration with other standard organization (SDO) such as TMForum, 3GPP, ONF, and so forth.
+Technical challenges are coherent harmonization among those SDOs to enhance inter-operability of interface protocol, data model and so forth.
+Those challenges are being addressed to deliver fundamental enablers of network management in the 5G era.
+Not only SDOs but also emerging open source development efforts is accelerating the resolutions at the implementation level.

-Fig 12.3-1: NFV reference architectural framework [ETSI ISG NFV]
+Fig 12.3-1: NFV Architectural Framework [33]

 Beyond those challenges, network management and orchestration need to be further application and user driven to tailor slices for each purpose.
 In addition, as a basic requirement, network management is required to simplify the management of complex network and reduce burden of network operators.
-As discussed in [FMN-AH1 WP], analyzing the large amount of management data (e.g., statistics, syslogs, events, alarms) for preventing serious event and introducing more distributed way of processing management data will be an additional requirement toward 5G.
+As discussed in [34], analyzing the large amount of management data (e.g., statistics, system logs, events, alarms) for preventing serious event and introducing more distributed way of processing management data will be an additional requirement toward 5G.